hdoan234/BrainRot/README.md

 git clone https://github.com/hdoan234/BrainRot
 ```

-In Chrome, open [chrome://extensions/](chrome://extensions/), click on `Load unpacked` and select the folder that just cloned.
+In Chrome, open [chrome://extensions/](chrome://extensions/), click on `Load unpacked` and select the folder that has just been cloned.

 Go to Linkedin and there should be a working spinning cat button.